9 am to 4:30 pm Mon - Fri

 - Clark County does not issue Tax Lien Certificates, as Washington State is not a Tax Lien state.

 - The foreclosure sales are usually held each year during the first week in February.

 - The only way to purchase property from a tax foreclosure sale is to participate in the annual auction, which is conducted online by the County Treasurer’s third party vendor, Bid4Assets.com.
-A minimum bid will be stated for each property, which includes all taxes, interest, penalties, recording, and foreclosure costs.
-A $2,500.00 deposit + a $35.00 processing fee must be received by Bid4Assets in order participate in the online foreclosure sale.
+The minimum bid set for each property must include all taxes, interest, penalties, recording, and foreclosure costs accrued as of the date of the sale.

 - All parcels are sold “as is” and all sales are final.
 The sale of these properties should not, in anyway, be equated to real estate sales by licensed salespeople, brokers or realtors.
 The County of Clark makes no guarantee or warranty of any kind, expressed or implied, relative to the title, legal lot determination, zoning classification, building permit eligibility, location or condition of the properties for sale.
 Potential purchasers should seek the advice of a real estate attorney if additional information is needed.